-Major That part of the Bachelor's programme with a study load of 210 credits that load of 30 credits that contributes to generic or specific competencies.
+That part of the Bachelor's programme with a study load of 210 credits that Major

-Minor Programme of optional subjects within a Bachelor's programme with a study and the completion of a minor.
-The regulations of all minors offered by Fontys can be found on the Fontys website (www.fontys.nl/minors).
+Programme of optional subjects within a Bachelor's programme with a study can be found on the Fontys website (www.fontys.nl/minors).
 The regulations of the minors associated with a particular study programme have been included as an appendix of the study programme's TER.